flutter/website/src/platform-integration/ios/app-extensions.md

 1. After the app is launched on the simulator, press <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>H</kbd>
    to minimize the app, which switches to the home screen.
-1. Launch an app that supports the Share Extension, such as the Photos app.
+1. Launch an app that supports the share extension, such as the Photos app.
 1. Select a photo, tap the share button, then tap on the share extension icon of your app.